Functional Regression Models with Functional Response: A New Approach and a Comparative Study

-The research by Manuel Febrero--Bande and Manuel Oviedo--de la Fuente has been partially supported by the Spanish Grant PID2020-116587GB-I00 funded by MCIN/AEI/10.13039/501100011033.
-Indeed, Manuel Oviedo--de la Fuente has been partially supported by Spanish MINECO grant PID2020-113578RB-I00 and MTM2017-82724-R and, by the Xunta de Galicia (Grupos de Referencia Competitiva ED431C-2020-14 and Centro de Investigación del Sistema universitario de Galicia ED431G 2019/01), all of them through the European Regional Development Funds (ERDF).
+\paragraph{Acknowledgements} The research by Manuel Febrero--Bande and Manuel Oviedo--de~la~Fuente has been partially supported by the Spanish Grant PID2020-116587GB-I00 funded by MCIN/AEI/10.13039/501100011033.
+Indeed, Manuel Oviedo--de~la~Fuente has been partially supported by Spanish Grants PID2020-113578RB-I00 and PID2023-147127OB-I00 ``ERDF/EU'', also funded by MCIN/AEI/10.13039/501100011033/, by the Xunta de Galicia (Grupos de Referencia Competitiva ED431C-2024/14 and Centro de Investigacion del Sistema universitario de Galicia ED431G 2019/01), all of them through the European Regional Development Funds (ERDF), and by the EU through the FEDER Galicia 2021-27 operational program (Ref.
+ED431G 2023/01).
 The research by Mohammad Darbalaei and Morteza Amini is based upon research funded by Iran National Science Foundation (INSF) under project No. 99014748.